Roman Ingarden: Works

 Ingarden was a realist phenomenologist and thus did not accept Husserl's transcendental idealism.
-His training was phenomenological; nonetheless, his work as a whole was directed towards ontology.
+His training was phenomenological; thus, his work as a whole was directed towards ontology.
 That is why Ingarden is one of the most renowned phenomenological ontologists, as he strove to describe the ontological structure and state of being of various objects based on the essential features of any experience that could provide such knowledge.

 The best-known works of Ingarden, and the only ones widely-known to English-speaking readers, concern aesthetics and literature.
 His most popular book, for instance, was The Literary Work of Art, which explored the concept of the literary work of art.
 In this book, Ingarden argued that a literary work of art is a purely intentional object and is a product of the author's conscious acts.
 This work would contribute to the development of the literary theory called reader-response criticism and influence scholars such as René Wellek and Wolfgang Iser.
 Another notable notion in Ingarden's aesthetics was his idea that music is not a form of literature.
 He maintained that literary works have four distinct ontological strata, and one of these - the stratum of represented objectivities - is absent in musical works.
 In his stratification of literary work of art, he cited that aesthetic value is the polyphonic harmony that arises between these strata of meaning.

 The exclusive focus on Ingarden's work in aesthetics does not reflect Ingarden's overall philosophical standpoint, which is focused on the ideas regarding formal, existential, and material ontology set forth in his The Controversy over the Existence of the World.
 In his aesthetic investigations, Ingarden considered aesthetics as an integral part of philosophy.
 He argued that his aesthetic theory is not only an analysis of art but an approach that answers basic philosophical issues.
 Ingarden also attempted to establish a phenomenological circle at Lvov.
 The group, which focused on aesthetics and descriptive psychology, attracted some of Twardowski's students including Leopold Blaustein and Eugénie Ginsberg.
 Ingarden was a close associate of Edith Stein.
 He came to her defense when her work with Husserl was challenged.

-Ingarden wrote his own biography in 1949.
-This work, which was written in third person, was one of the three biographies he submitted to Tatarkiewicz, who was then revising his Historia filozofii (History of philosophy).
+Ingarden wrote his autobiography in 1949.
+This work, which was written in third person, was one of the three biographies he submitted to Władysław Tatarkiewicz, who was then revising his Historia filozofii (History of philosophy).
 The philosopher had also undertaken work for Husserl.